CandidateMaster2002/100DaysOfCode/README.md

 # 100 Days Of Code - Log
-## This is a round 1 vv of 100DaysOfCode challenge.
+## This is a round 1 of 100DaysOfCode challenge.
 I'll code minimum 2 hour every day from date 25/04/2022 to 2/08/2022
 <a name="toc"></a>
 ### Table of Contents nnbb
 |Day|Focus|Day|Focus|